SVMer/Easy_Youtube_Crawler/README.md

 <pre><code># this command will use 'SVM' as a search query , and crawl all video links from the search page
 python crawl.py SVM

-# this command will use 'lecture video' as a search query
+# or you can use this command to search 'lecture video'
 python crawl.py lecture video
 </code></pre>
 <br>